Deciding on a Point of View for Your Story

 What to do if you do decide to change tense or viewpoint style part way through

-I warned you this wouldn’t be easy, but it’s certainly not impossible.
+I warned you that this shift wouldn’t be easy, but it’s certainly not impossible.
 You basically have to go through the entire draft line by line (several times) and change each relevant word.
 One tip I do have to offer is to use the find function of your word processer to make sure that you caught each instance of a word.
-However, be careful when using the replace all function, as some of the instances might not need to be changed (embedded in dialogue, etc.)
+However, be careful when using the replace all function, as some of the instances might not need to be changed (embedded in dialogue or inner monologue, etc.)